 Indian Statistical Institute's 2017 entrance for B.Stat and B.Math had a very simple problem based on infinitesimals.
 Adding little things, can you end up having more than 'little'?

 Here is the problem:

 Given f : ℝ → ℝ be a continuous function such that for any two real numbers x and y,

 |f(x) - f(y)| ≤ 7|x-y|201

 (D) None of the above;

-That means, if f is differentiable, then it’s derivative is 0, or in other words it is constant function.
+That means, if f is differentiable, then it's derivative is 0, or in other words, it is a constant function.
 In that case f(x) = f(y) = c (a constant for all x and y).
-Hence the none of the first three options would hold.
+Hence none of the first three options would hold.
 (Interestingly enough this is sufficient to choose (D) as the correct option as differentiable functions are an important subclass of continuous functions).